mweb/flask-starter/README.md

   * pytest

-The web front end uses bootstrap, font-awesome, jquery and Moment.js.
+The web front end uses bootstrap, font-awesome, jquery.

 ## Open Issues

-The current starter templates is ready to be used but I intend to fix the following points:
+The current starter template is ready to be used but I intend to fix the following points:

 **For Version 1.0**